Mister-He/Mister-He.github.io/_pages/cv.md

 ======
 * B.Sc. in Mathematics, Soochow University, 2022
 * M.Sc. in Statistics and Data Science, National University of Singapore, 2023
-* Ph.D. in Biostatistics, National University of Singapore, 2028
+* Ph.D. student in Biostatistics, National University of Singapore, 2028

 Work experience
 ======